nomad-cat/purrtoshi/README.md

-Hi, my name is @purrtoshi 😺, Purrtoshi Catamoto.
+Hi, my name is @nomad-cat 😺

 I love blockchain and crypto, especially blockchain with animals in it.